harbour/core/harbour/contrib/hbcups/readme.txt

 =====================================

 cupsGetDefault() --> cPrinterName
-    Returns the CUPS name of the default printer on the default server.
+    Returns the CUPS name of the default printer on the default server, or an empty string if no printer is configured as default printer.

 cupsGetDests() --> aPrinterNames
     Returns a list of all CUPS printers on the default server.